 This Garden program collects, conserves, and develops native plant materials for stabilizing, rehabilitating, and restoring lands in the United States.

 The Garden’s partner, Chicago Wilderness, is an alliance of organizations that champions biodiversity and its contribution to the quality of life in the urban, suburban, and rural areas of the Chicago Metropolitan region.

-BGCI has worked on a global scale since 1987 to make the collective actions of botanic gardens more powerful than their sum.
-This includes creating tools and sharing best practices to help botanic gardens around the world foster an appreciation for the beauty and diversity of plants to their over 200 million visitors every year.
+Botanic Gardens Conservation International (BGCI) has worked on a global scale since 1987 to make the collective actions of botanic gardens more powerful than their sum.
+Achieving this synergy requires creating tools and sharing best practices to help botanic gardens around the world foster an appreciation for the beauty and diversity of plants for their more than 200 million visitors every year.
 BGCI also works to help botanic gardens conserve threatened plants in the wild while researching and conserving them on their grounds as a global insurance policy against extinction.

-The PCA is a consortium of ten federal government Member agencies and over 290 non-federal Cooperators representing various disciplines within the conservation field: biologists, botanists, habitat preservationists, horticulturists, resources management consultants, soil scientists, special interest clubs, non-profit organizations, concerned citizens, nature lovers, and gardeners.
-PCA Members and Cooperators work collectively to solve the problems of native plant extinction and native habitat restoration, ensuring the preservation of our ecosystem.
+The Plant Conservation Alliance (PCA) is a consortium of ten federal government member agencies and more than 290 nonfederal "cooperators" representing various disciplines within the conservation field: biologists, botanists, habitat preservationists, horticulturists, resources management consultants, soil scientists, special interest clubs, nonprofit organizations, concerned citizens, nature lovers, and gardeners.
+PCA members and cooperators work collectively to solve the problems of native plant extinction and native habitat restoration, ensuring the preservation of our ecosystem.